Marc-Aradillas/Marc-Aradillas/README.md

 🌱 I am currently learning **Data Science/Python/C++/Java/HTML/CSS** and also interested in **Machine Learning/Data Science/Artificial Intelligence/Computer Vision**.

-🎯 My Goal is to Contribute to as many **open source project** as possible, but mostly focus on my personal projects.
+🎯 My Goal is to Contribute to as many **open source projects** as possible, but mostly focus on my personal projects.

 ✨ I like to dive into the latest trending Tech topics and become well versed and informed on emerging technologies.